Tips & Tricks

 Variants slip through the cracks, and you only find out at restock

 A T-shirt design in 5 colours and 5 sizes is 25 stock-keeping units under one parent product.
 Multiply that across 80 styles in your current collection and you're tracking 2,000+ variants.
-If your POS treats every variant as a flat SKU, the staff at the counter scrolls through a wall of entries to ring up a Medium-in-black.
+If your POS treats every variant as a flat SKU, the staff at the counter scrolls through a wall of entries to ring up a Medium in black.
 Restock orders go wrong.
 The size-3 of a popular dress is sold out for a week before you notice.

 Your stock lives in three places, and the customer always wants the one that's somewhere else